NREL/SOEP-QSS-Test/Agenda.md

     - Investigating stiffness structure to see if off-diagonal contributions are large in Buildings models
 - Testing
   - Case600 and ASHRAE2006 relaxation trials and analysis run to look for candidates for additional performance gains
-  - Seeing solution mis-tracking in ASHRAE2006 that may be due to sensitivity to the slightly stale trajectories of non-requantizing variables or possibly missing dependencies: will be in
+  - Seeing solution mis-tracking in ASHRAE2006 that may be due to sensitivity to the slightly stale trajectories of non-requantizing variables or possibly missing dependencies
 - OCT
   - Time frame for OCT update with reinit/pre dependency support?
   - Ideas for non-event-generating operations (min/max/...) and calls within function (FunctionTest)?